-- Inferred mineral resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
-It (1) cannot be assumed that all or any part of the inferred mineral resources will ever be upgraded to a higher category.
-Mineral resources are not mineral reserves and do not have demonstrated economic viability. - Information relating to the Marban Alliance property is supported by the Marban PFS and the Malartic H MRE (as defined herein).
-Information relating to the Alpha property is supported by the Alpha MRE (as defined herein).
+- (1) Inferred mineral resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
+It cannot be assumed that all or any part of the inferred mineral resources will ever be upgraded to a higher category.
+Mineral resources are not mineral reserves and do not have demonstrated economic viability. - (2) Information relating to the Marban Alliance property is supported by the Marban PFS and the Malartic H MRE (each as defined herein). - (3) Information relating to the the Bulldog and Kappa deposits forming part of the Alpha property is supported by the Alpha Resource Estimate (as defined herein). - (4) Represents a "historical estimate" for purposes of NI 43-101.
+A qualified person has not done sufficient work to classify the historical estimate as a current mineral resource estimate and the Corporation is not treating the historical estimate as a current mineral resource estimate. - (5) Information relating to the Sleepy deposit is supported by the Sleepy Resource Estimate (as defined herein). - (6) Information relating to the Akasaba deposit is supported by the Akasaba Resource Estimate (as defined herein). - (7) Information relating to the Simkar deposit is supported by the Simkar Resource Estimate (as defined herein). - (8) Information relating to the Orenada deposit is supported by the Orenada Resource Estimate (as defined herein).